 - How to train and develop individuals

 These skills, which can be taught and learnt will make someone a much more effective leader than by just using the basic charm and persuasiveness they may have been born with.

 Video Julian Barling: Can Leadership Be Taught?

 Research suggests that leaders can indeed be developed, sometimes in workshops lasting only one day, says Julian Barling, Borden Chair of Leadership at Queen’s School of Business.
 “We overestimate what constitutes wonderful leadership.
 We would do well to remember that the best of leadership is not what extraordinary people accomplish by themselves.
 Instead, the best of leadership is about the smallest things that leaders do to inspire their employees.”
 Strangely, organizations are risk-averse when it comes to leadership development, preferring to invest in individuals who are already in leadership roles.
 Instead, Barling says, managers should be developed and nurtured long before they lead others.

 Can Leadership Be Taught? | Vidusha Nathavitharana

-Leadership training is flawed, but how do you go ahead and revolutionize an age old craft of ‘seminar over seminar’, Vidusha Nathavitharana, urged everyone at the event to evaluate Return on Investment in such programmes, and gave us the methodology in this can be achieve.
+Leadership training is flawed, but how do you go ahead and revolutionize an age-old craft of ‘seminar over seminar’, Vidusha Nathavitharana, urged everyone at the event to evaluate Return on Investment in such programmes, and gave us the methodology in this can be achieved.